Top 10 Planeswalkers in Magic: The Gathering

 Planeswalkers in Magic

 Upon their thunderous debut, planeswalkers dazzled gamers everywhere with their reusable and fearsome abilities.
-Like other Magic: The Gathering cards, each has a Converted Mana Cost (CMC) before it can be used.
-Planeswalker utilize a unique "loyalty" system where, once per turn, they can activate one of their abilities by adding or subtracting the corresponding amount of loyalty counters.
+Like other Magic: The Gathering cards, each has a Converted Mana Cost (CMC) that must be paid before it can be used.
+Planeswalkers utilize a unique "loyalty" system where, once per turn, they can activate one of their abilities by adding or subtracting the corresponding amount of loyalty counters.

 Many rookies immediately look at the planewalkers' strongest "ultimate" effects, but in reality the day-to-day, er, turn-to-turn abilities matter more because you'll be triggering them far more often.
 With dozens of cards to pick from, let's take a look at the ten overall fiercest planeswalkers in Magic!